ADimboss/c/README.md

-My first programs in C№
+My first programs in C